Credit System & Basics

 1. Do authorized user tradelines really work in 2025?

-• Yes, they still work effectively by adding positive payment history, age, and a high credit limit to your report, especially beneficial for those with thin credit files or looking to rebuild.
+• Yes, they can still work by adding positive payment history, age, and a high credit limit to your report, especially for those with thin credit files or looking to rebuild.

 2. How do lenders view tradelines today?